Katlittle1213/nightkat527/README.md

 <img align="right" alt="GIF" width="250" height="250" src="https://media.giphy.com/media/clffiicvvmhXrYaAs8/giphy.gif" />

--I'm a junior at ODU majoring in Game Studies and Minoring in Studio Arts.
+-Heya, I'm a junior at ODU majoring in Game Studies and Minoring in Studio Arts.
 I have a love and passion for 3D modeling and I hope to one day put this passion to work at a video game company.

 - 💻 I’m currently working on a website showcasing some of my 3D models and unity asset packages
 - 🎈 I’m currently learning new softwares to help me in my future career